 Sewer Evaluation Schedule

 Sewers are grouped into areas known as sewer sheds.
 A sewer shed is defined by the geographic area collected by local sewers and roughly follow subdivision boundaries.
-The each year sewer shed areas are selected for inspection, with priority given to areas that have known problems (as documented in the maintenance history or concerns from residents) or by age of construction.
+Each year sewer shed areas are selected for inspection, with priority given to areas that have known problems (as documented in the maintenance history or concerns from residents) or by age of construction.
 The focus has been placed on the older parts of Grove City, centered around the Town Center area.
 Beginning in the late 1990’s the City has implemented an annual evaluation program and has investigated the condition of the majority of the sewers centered around the older areas of the City.
 The program is now evaluating sewers in the older subdivisions centered around the downtown area.

 The City uses a strategic approach that pinpoints areas of concern for detailed investigation.
 This approach begins with flow monitoring, which measures the flow inside a sewer that collects large area.
 If the sewer is not performing as predicted, the upstream area will undergo an evaluation using a process known as smoke testing, which blows smoke into the sewer system and problems are found by identifying locations where the smoke escapes the sewers.
 In areas where smoke is found to escape the sewer, dyed water and a CCTV camera is utilized to find defects in the pipes.